pollyweb-org/pollyweb-docs/3 🤝 Use Cases/02 🍽️ Eat & Drink/80 🎰 Drink at casinos/73 🚪 Age failed.md

-How do bouncers check age at a casino's door?
+# 🎰 How do bouncers check age at a casino's door?

----
+## 💬 Chat

 | Service | Prompt | User
 | - | - | - |